 Anne began her working life in retail management before becoming an officer in the Royal Air Force serving in the UK and Hong Kong.
 She then joined the civil service where her roles included responsibility for transport policy in the West Midlands, running a college for senior fire service personnel, and a range of senior civil servant posts in the Department for Education.
 Anne retired from the civil service in June 2020 shortly after joining the MET Board.
 She was elected as Chair from 1 September 2020.

-Drew Richardson-Walsh is an Associate Director of Peridot Partners, a London-based executive, and board-level search firm, where he leads the education practice.
+Drew Richardson-Walsh is a Partner of Peridot Partners Ltd, a London-based executive, and board-level search firm, where he leads the education practice.
 Prior to working for Peridot, he worked as a senior leader in both colleges and universities being responsible for student services, marketing, alternative (14-16) provision, and safeguarding.